We're an Embedded Award 2026 Tools nominee and would love your support! Vote for C/C++test CT >>

 }

 If you need to manually add JUnit to the classpath for JUnit testing, you need to reference the raw jar file(s) directly, although this isn’t usually required.
-JUnit 4 has the jar available to download directly.
-Junit 5 (as I’m writing this) doesn’t currently have the jar file prebuilt, but you can easily compile the code and generate the jars.
-JUnit 4 has the jar available to download directly.
+JUnit 4, 5, and 6 all have the jar available to download directly.
+For JUnit 5 and 6, you’ll need to download a fat jar (aka uber jar) as described here.

 Improve Unit Testing for Java With Automation: Best Practices for Java Developers